Graham Cunningham, CTO

-This is part 1 of a series of articles investigating why organisations should consider Mainframe Migration, the options they have and the steps they need to take to transform their mainframe workloads to run on the cloud.
+This article investigates why organizations should consider Mainframe Migration, the options they have, and the steps they need to take to transform their mainframe workloads to run on the cloud.

-Lets set the scene a little bit for a typical large organisation that runs business critical applications on the mainframe.
+Lets set the scene a little bit for a typical large organization that runs business-critical applications on the mainframe.

 But there are a few vague, uneasy, feelings: